juanisimioli/aerolineas_fe/README.md

 npm run dev
 ```

+## Connect to Hardhat Network

+To integrate the Hardhat network with your front-end application, you need to manually add the network to your MetaMask.
+Follow these steps:

+1. Open MetaMask in your browser.

+2. Click on the network dropdown in the top right corner of the MetaMask extension.

+3. Select "Custom RPC" from the list.

+4. In the "New RPC URL" field, enter the URL for the Hardhat network.
+This is typically `http://localhost:8545` if you are running Hardhat locally.

+5. Optionally, you can provide a name for the network (e.g., "Hardhat Network").

+6. In the "Chain ID" field, enter `1337` for the Hardhat network.

+7. Click "Save" to add the custom network.

+Now, your MetaMask is configured to connect to the Hardhat network, allowing your front-end application to interact seamlessly during development.
+For more detailed instructions, you can refer to the official MetaMask documentation [here](https://docs.metamask.io/wallet/how-to/get-started-building/run-devnet/).

 ## Contact me

 I would love to hear from you!
 Whether you have questions, feedback, or just want to connect, please don't hesitate to reach out via email at [juanisimioli@gmail.com](mailto:juanisimioli@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/juanisimioli/).
 Learning together in this community is a wonderful experience, and I'm always open to feedback and collaboration.